What is Infertility?

 2) Endometrial Biopsy

 A specialist takes a sample of the cells lining the uterus (endometrium) after ovulation occurs.
 They then test the sample to look for signs of inflammation, changes in the endometrium (due to ovulation), and a change in hormones.
 This test is usually performed about 7 to 12 days after ovulation.
-Today, this procedure is much less commonly performed, because it has limited ability to help with infertility diagnosis and treatment.
+Today, this procedure is rarely performed, because it does not help with infertility diagnosis and treatment.
+Another test, called the Endometrial Receptivity Assay (ERA), requires an endometrial biopsy and is sometimes done to try to determine the best day to transfer an embryo in an IVF cycle.
+Unfortunately, this test has not been shown to improve pregnancy rates in most women.

 3) Testing for Luteinizing Hormone